feature-engineering-studio/syllabus/README.md

  * Methodological Description
  * Logic Model
  * Presentation
- * Final Deliverable
+ * Final Deliverable (including resource list)

-In addition to these milestones students will also monitor and record their project's progress and will be required to give to two progress statements, one verbally and one written.
+In addition to these milestones students will also monitor and record their project's progress and will be required to give two progress statements, one verbally and one written.

 **Grade Breakdown:**